Virginia lands LEGO factory in suburban Richmond

 CHESTERFIELD, Va.
-(AP) — Global toy manufacturer the LEGO Group plans to invest more than $1 billion to construct a new precision manufacturing facility in suburban Richmond, Virginia, Gov. Glenn Youngkin announced Wednesday.
+(AP) — Global toy manufacturer the LEGO Group plans to invest more than $1 billion to build a factory in suburban Richmond, Virginia, Gov. Glenn Youngkin announced Wednesday.

 The factory, expected to open in 2025, will feature a carbon-neutral design and will employ more than 1,760 people, according to a news release.